Cbiel1289/Music-Library/README.md

 Information:

 Cameron Biel, University of Pittsburgh at Bradford, 11/21/2020

 Description of Code:

 This code is a music library that is able to hold playlists, with information taken from user input, as well as songs outside of the library.
 Once all of the information is to the users satisfaction, the code then outputs the playlists and songs in a clean, easy to read format for the user.

 Instructions on how to run code:

 It is very simple to run the code, and all it requires from the user is to enter in various information for the playlists and songs, and will ask the user if they wish to add more playlists or songs.
+It is important to download demo_songs.txt and make sure that it is in the project folder but outside of the src folder.

 Example input and output:

 Who is the owner of this library?: Cameron

 Demo songs were added to the library.

 Let's make a new playlist!

-What is the name of the playlist?: Christmas Time Please give a description: It's the most wonderful time of the year!
+What is the name of the playlist?: Christmas Time

+Please give a description: It's the most wonderful time of the year!

 Lets add a song to the Christmas Time playlist

 Enter song name: All I Want For Christmas Is You

 Enter artist name: Mariah Carey

 Enter genre: Holiday

-Would you like to add another song to Christmas Time playlist? (y/n) y Lets add a song to the Christmas Time playlist
+Would you like to add another song to Christmas Time playlist? (y/n) y

+Lets add a song to the Christmas Time playlist

 Enter song name: Let it snow!

 Enter artist name: Frank Sinatra

 Enter genre: Holiday

-Would you like to add another song to Christmas Time playlist? (y/n) n Would you like to add another playlist to the library? (y/n): n Would you like to add a song to the library? (y/n): y Let's add a song to your song library.
+Would you like to add another song to Christmas Time playlist? (y/n) n

+Would you like to add another playlist to the library? (y/n): n

+Would you like to add a song to the library? (y/n): y

+Let's add a song to your song library.

 Song name: Better Now

 Artist name: Post Malone

 Genre: Hip-Hop/Rap

-Would you like to add another song to the library? (y/n): n Would you like to add another library? (y/n): n
+Would you like to add another song to the library? (y/n): n

+Would you like to add another library? (y/n): n

 LIBRARY OWNER: Cameron

 SONGS IN LIBRARY:
 --------------------
 Title: Let it snow!
 Artist: Frank Sinatra